DavidAllX/eleventy-base-blog/content/blog/building-mount-purpose.md

 ---
-title: "From the Valley to Mount Purpose: A Second Mountain Journey"
+title: "From the Valley to Mount Purpose: A Two Mountain Journey"
 description: "How walking away from success, descending through loss, and returning home revealed the mountain I was always meant to climb."
 date: 2025-11-29
+thumbnail: "/img/blog/blog_twomountainjourney.png"
 tags:
   - journey
   - second-mountain